SynthBlade7/bank-simulator-cpp/README.md

 A few decisions worth calling out, since they weren't accidents:

 - **`Account` is abstract on purpose.** Every account has to be *some* concrete type (Savings or Checking); a bare, typeless `Account` doesn't make sense as a real object, so the language enforces that at compile time via a pure virtual method (`calculateInterest()`).
-- **Only the piece that actually varies per account type is virtual.** `applyWithdrawal()` is virtual (Savings blocks overdraft, Checking allows it); `withdraw()` itself just calls that and logs the result — it doesn't need to be virtual, because logging behavior never differs by account type.
+- **Only the piece that actually varies per account type is virtual.** `applyWithdrawal()` is virtual (Savings blocks overdraft, Checking allows it); `withdraw()` itself just calls that and logs the result.
+It doesn't need to be virtual, because logging behavior never differs by account type.
-- **Transfers don't reuse `withdraw()`/`deposit()` directly.** They go through `debitForTransfer()`/`creditForTransfer()` instead, which share the exact same rule-checking (so a `CheckingAccount`'s overdraft limit is still respected mid-transfer) but log a single `Transfer` entry instead of a `Withdrawal` + `Deposit` pair — so history reads cleanly with no duplicate lines.
+- **Transfers don't reuse `withdraw()`/`deposit()` directly.** They go through `debitForTransfer()`/`creditForTransfer()` instead, which share the exact same rule-checking (so a `CheckingAccount`'s overdraft limit is still respected mid-transfer) but log a single `Transfer` entry instead of a `Withdrawal` + `Deposit` pair, so history reads cleanly with no duplicate lines.
-- **Ownership is modeled with `std::unique_ptr`, not because of polymorphism alone.** `Customer`'s accounts need pointer stability — code that creates a `Customer`, keeps a raw pointer to it, and then inserts it into `Bank`'s customer list needs that pointer to stay valid even if the underlying vector reallocates. `vector<unique_ptr<T>>` guarantees that; `vector<T>` does not.
+- **Ownership is modeled with `std::unique_ptr`, not because of polymorphism alone.** `Customer`'s accounts need pointer stability, code that creates a `Customer`, keeps a raw pointer to it, and then inserts it into `Bank`'s customer list needs that pointer to stay valid even if the underlying vector reallocates. `vector<unique_ptr<T>>` guarantees that; `vector<T>` does not.

 ## Known Limitations

 - **No persistence.** All data lives in memory for the duration of one run.
-Any customer or account created through the menu disappears when the program exits — only the hardcoded seed data reappears on the next run.
+Any customer or account created through the menu disappears when the program exits, only the hardcoded seed data reappears on the next run.
 - Interest is calculated on demand, not automatically applied to the balance over time.

 ## Possible Future Improvements